jeffreymonjacastro/jamcy-vault/English/Advanced 6.md

 - 4B
 ![[Pasted image 20250115162645.png]]

-A: Similarities, differences, and answer the question (1 minute)
+Student A: Similarities, differences, and answer the question (1 minute) Student B: Which of these activities would you prefer to do?
+(25 sec)

-B: Which of these activities would you prefer to do?
+Student B: Similarities, differences, and answer the question (1 minute) Student A: Would you enjoy doing dangerous activities like these?
 (25 sec)